prodesert22/NFTIndexAndUri/README.md

-# NFTIndexAndUrl
+# NFTIndexAndUri
-Get the NFTs indexes and url, owned by the address
+Get the NFTs indexes and uri, owned by the address

 ## Functions